Dries Vanthoor: 2024

 Ahead of the 2024 season, Vanthoor was confirmed to be joining the WRT-run BMW Hypercar programme, driving a BMW M Hybrid V8 in the FIA World Endurance Championship.
-Vanthoor shared driving duties in the #15 BMW M Hybrid V8 with Marco Wittmann and Raffaele Marciello.
+Vanthoor shared driving duties in the No. 15 BMW M Hybrid V8 with Marco Wittmann and Raffaele Marciello.
 At the 2024 24 Hours of Le Mans, Vanthoor managed to put the BMW on pole of the regular qualifying session.
-He subsequently participated to the Hyperpole, which included the 8 fastest cars from qualifying.
-Vanthoor crashed the car during the latter stages of the session meaning the car would start in 6th position.
+He subsequently participated to the Hyperpole, which included the eight fastest cars from qualifying.
+Vanthoor crashed the car during the latter stages of the session, meaning the car would start in sixth position.
 During the race, the car was trying to climb back after an early setback when Vanthoor went off due to contact with the race leading Ferrari driven by Robert Kubica, which was later penalised for the contact.

-At the 2024 6 Hours of Fuji, Vanthoor and teammates Marciello and Wittmann took the M Hybrid to its first podium in FIA WEC, finishing in 2nd with the #15 after Vanthoor qualified in 3rd with the car.
+At the 2024 6 Hours of Fuji, Vanthoor and teammates Marciello and Wittmann took the M Hybrid to its first podium in FIA WEC, finishing in second with the No. 15 after Vanthoor qualified in third with the car.